sarveshhome/react-HashRouter/README.md

 the third argument is an enhancer where we can pass **middleware**, if any (optional)

-## ES6 default parameter syntax for initializing the state parameter to value 0
+>  ES6 default parameter syntax for initializing the state parameter to value 0

+>   subscribe function, we're registering a callback function that will be called once the store is changed

+>  inside the callback function, we're calling the store.getState method to get the current value of the state

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-t9wnlf)